2014 Ibb bombing

 On December 31, 2014, a suicide bomber blew himself up at the cultural center in Ibb, Yemen, killing as many as 49 people and injuring up to 70 others.
 This was the deadliest attack in the country during 2014, as well as the second major bombing in less than a month, after the 2014 Rada' bombings.

 Bombing

 In celebration of Muhammad's birthday, Houthis supporters organized a celebration for students at the cultural center in Ibb.
 Over 500 people were in attendance at the event.
-Around 11:00am, in the back of the hall, a suicide bomber dressed as a woman, blew himself up using an explosive belt he was wearing.
+Around 11:00 a.m., in the back of the hall, a suicide bomber dressed as a woman, blew himself up using an explosive belt he was wearing.
 Prior to blowing himself up, the suicide bomber was socializing with guests and did not appear out of the ordinary to other attendees.
 The group responsible for the bombing was, and still is unknown, although it is suspected to be Al-Qaeda.
 A second bomb was discovered, prior to detonation, near the entrance to the building.